Mike Grudić

 About Me

 I come from the island of Newfoundland in Canada.
-I never much cared for science until my first year of university, when I was inspired by Carl Sagan, Stephen Hawking, and my first look at the Orion Nebula through a telescope.
+I never much cared for science until my first year of university, when I was inspired by Carl Sagan, Stephen Hawking, Richard Feynman (I know, I know) and my first look at the Orion Nebula through a telescope.
 From then on I was hooked on physics and astronomy.
 I switched to a joint degree in physics and applied mathematics at Memorial University of Newfoundland, completing my undergraduate dissertation on relativistic gravitational scattering with Dr. John Lewis.
 I then went to grad school at Caltech and got into star formation theory while working with Dr. Phil Hopkins, eventually resulting in my doctoral dissertation, "The Role of Stellar Feedback in Star Cluster Formation".
-Now I'm at CIERA collaborating with the galaxy formation and star cluster dynamics groups, as well as a multi-institution collaboration developing the next generation of star formation simulations (stay tuned!).
+As a postdoctoral fellow at Northwestern University I co-founded STARFORGE with my grad school buddy David Guszejnov, and I carried on this work as a Hubble Fellow at Carnegie and now as an Associate Research Scientist - Software at Flatiron!